It’s a Beautiful Day for a Strength Workout

 Not so fast.
 Cardio alone isn’t enough for weight management or staying fit and healthy overall.
 Yet it’s so easy to let it slip, especially in the summer when you just want to get outside.

-Stay on track this summer with the helpful tips in this Q&A.
+Stay on track this summer with the helpful tips in this Q&A with certified personal trainer and Owner Operator of Fitness Together – Northampton, Brandon Reed.

 Q. Why is it so important to include strength training (not just cardio) in a workout routine?

 We actually like to refer to strength training as resistance training because it brings many benefits beyond just building strength.
-Whether you’re trying to lose weight, improve your mobility for sports, or simply move better throughout the day, incorporating resistance training into your exercise routine will give you benefits in addition to just doing “cardio”.
+Whether you’re trying to lose weight, improve your mobility for sports, or simply move better throughout the day, incorporating resistance training into your exercise routine will give you added benefit than just doing “cardio”.

 Q. Why is it so easy to neglect resistance training?